Clifford Dupont: UDI role

 From August 1964 Dupont was deputy prime minister of Rhodesia, and served as Smith's minister of external affairs (adding also the Defence portfolio from June 1965).
 When Smith issued the Unilateral Declaration of Independence on 11 November 1965, Dupont was the second signatory to the UDI document.

 Smith's government initially continued to profess loyalty to Queen Elizabeth II.
-Accordingly, it continued to recognise Elizabeth as head of state, with oaths of allegiance to "Her Majesty the Queen Elizabeth, Queen of Rhodesia, her heirs and successors".
+Accordingly, after UDI it reconstituted Rhodesia as a Commonwealth realm with Elizabeth as head of state.
+All oaths of allegiance continued to be taken to "Her Majesty the Queen Elizabeth, Queen of Rhodesia, her heirs and successors".
 At the same time, Smith's government ceased to recognise the authority of her de jure representative, the Governor Sir Humphrey Gibbs.
-When Gibbs formally dismissed Smith and his entire cabinet on orders from Whitehall, Smith maintained that Gibbs' reserve power to sack the government no longer existed.
-Instead, on 17 November, it appointed Dupont to the post of "Acting Officer Administering the Government".
+When Gibbs formally dismissed Smith and his entire cabinet on orders from Whitehall, Smith maintained that Gibbs' executive authority, including his reserve power to sack the government, no longer existed.

+On 17 November, Smith appointed Dupont to the post of "Acting Officer Administering the Government", effectively superseding Gibbs as Elizabeth's viceregal representative in Rhodesia.
 Opponents of UDI who considered it an illegal move, such as the independent member of the Legislative Assembly Ahrn Palley, refused to recognise Dupont's office, and walked out of the opening of Parliament when Dupont came to deliver the Speech from the Throne.

-On 2 December 1965, Smith wrote a personal letter to the Queen asking her to accept Dupont as Governor-General of Rhodesia.
+The appointment was made with a view to making Dupont Governor-General of Rhodesia.
+Accordingly, on 2 December 1965, Smith wrote a personal letter to the Queen asking her to formally appoint Dupont as Governor-General.
 In response, Buckingham Palace replied, "Her Majesty is not able to entertain purported advice of this kind, and has therefore been pleased to direct that no action shall be taken upon it".
 Smith was attempting to assert his claimed prerogatives as Her Majesty's Rhodesian prime minister.
-However, the UK, with the near-unanimous support of the international community, maintained that Gibbs was the Queen's only legitimate representative in what it still considered to be the colony of Southern Rhodesia, and hence the only lawful authority in the area.
+However, Elizabeth did not recognise the Rhodesian crown and treated Smith's letter as a request from a private citizen.
+The UK, with the near-unanimous support of the international community, maintained that Gibbs was the Queen's only legitimate representative in what it still considered to be the colony of Southern Rhodesia, and hence the only lawful authority in the area.